True, Zone-6 Hardy Byzantine Gladiolus

 Other Small-Flowered Glads for Gardens Today

-And to learn more, read “Glads for Glad Haters” by Scott Kunst, owner of Old House Gardens, in Plants & Garden News, Brooklyn Botanic Garden, Spring 2006.
+And to learn more, read “Glads for Glad Haters” by Scott Kunst, founder of Old House Gardens, in Plants & Garden News, Brooklyn Botanic Garden, Spring 2006.